Government: Local and State — Answer Key

 Leads a city or town

-A mayor leads a city or town.
-A governor leads a state.
+A mayor is the leader of a city or town.
+A governor is the leader of a state.
 The president leads the whole country.
-A city council makes laws for a city.
+The city council is the group that makes laws for a city, so the council pairs with making city laws.